 Most toddlers go through a picky stage.
 There's an evolutionary reason -- toddlers are "programmed" genetically to only eat familiar foods because unfamiliar foods could be poisonous.
 Those toddlers who were adventurous eaters probably didn't live long enough to pass their genes on to us, so we most likely come from a long line of picky toddler eaters!

 Don't worry that your child will always be a picky eater.
 That's rare, as long as they have an array of healthy foods from which to choose, and don't get addicted to junk food.
-Eventually ALL kids come to enjoy the foods they've seen their parents eat.

-Some letters and advice with lots more information on toddlers and healthy eating:
+More articles on toddlers and healthy eating: